Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Expect the best of yourself, and then do what is necessary to make it a reality."
+> "Family not only needs to consist of merely those whom we share blood, but also of those whom we'd give blood."
-> — **Ralph Marston**
+> — **Charles Dickens**

 ---